suneelsunkara/suneelsunkara.github.io/_posts/2021-03-15-my-first-github-post.md

 ---
 layout: post
-title: "Suneel Sunkara, Cloud Enthusiastic, Launches Site"
+title: "My story so far in the Pandemic"
-date: 2014-04-30
+date: 2021-03-15
 ---

 Well.
 Finally got around to putting my first Github website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.